-This bit allows the user to select between two different forms of the CRC1 and CRC2 checksums.
-When this bit is set to '0' the CRC generators are initialised to 'all ones' as for CCITT X25 CRC calculations.
-When this bit is set to '1' the CRC generators are initialised to 'all zeros'.
-Setting this bit to '0' gives compatibility with the older 'non-A' version of the FX919, other systems may set this bit as required.
+This bit allows the user to select between two different forms of the CRC0, CRC1 and CRC2 checksums.
+When this bit is set to '1' the CRC generators are initialised to 'all zeros', as required by RD-LAP systems.
+When this bit is set to '0' the CRC generators are initialised to 'all ones' as required by CCITT X25 based systems.
+It should always be set to '1' for RD-LAP compatibility, other systems may set this bit as required.